syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the PowerPoint presentation
+'Loads the PowerPoint presentation

 Dim presentation_1 As IPresentation = Presentation.Open("Sample.pptx")

-'Create instance of ChartToImageConverter
+'Creates instance of ChartToImageConverter

 presentation_1.ChartToImageConverter = New ChartToImageConverter()

-'Set the scaling mode as best
+'Sets the scaling mode as best

 presentation_1.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best

-'Convert entire presentation to images
+'Converts entire presentation to images

 Dim images As Image() = presentation_1.RenderAsImages(Syncfusion.Drawing.ImageType.Metafile)

-'Save the image to file system
+'Saves the image to file system

 For Each image As Image In images